Do I Need a Professional for Fireplace Repairs? Or Can I DIY?

 The chimney cap plays a crucial role in protecting your chimney from moisture, debris, and wildlife intrusion.
 Before hurricane season, inspect the chimney cap for any signs of damage or deterioration.
 Ensure that it’s securely attached to the chimney structure and that the mesh screen is intact to prevent debris buildup.
 When we come to perform your inspection, we’ll make sure to ensure all looks well, or recommend a suitable replacement, if needed.

 You might also consider investing in a high-quality, hurricane-rated chimney cap designed to withstand strong winds and heavy rain.
-Properly securing the chimney cap will help safeguard your chimney and prevent costly repairs, so be sure to rely on a crew experts to install your new cap.
+Properly securing the chimney cap will help safeguard your chimney and prevent costly repairs, so be sure to rely on a crew expert to install your new cap.

 ✓ Make Sure Your Chimney Flashing Is Secure